How to find a great landlord – and a good apartment to rent

 If you want to turn up the online spotlight, check out public records, most of which are available online.

 A check of the local court’s website can reveal a lot about how a landlord has conducted his or her business.
-You can see if individuals or businesses have faced criminal or civil charges, and how the matters were resolved.
+Did the individuals or businesses face criminal or civil charges?
+What were the resolutions?
+Look for:

-Additionally, county auditor and treasurer websites can tell you whether there are unpaid taxes on a property or whether it’s in default – or warning signs about the operation.
+The county auditor and treasurer websites can tell you whether there are unpaid taxes on a property or it’s in default.
+These are warning signs about the landlord and their property.

 Most landlords are reputable business people who live by the rules.
-Finding a great landlord means looking for someone who will go the extra mile to make you feel comfortable in your new home.
+Great landlords will go the extra mile to make you feel comfortable in your new home.